 - March-May: Spring is a much more pleasant time to visit Chicago, however, be prepared for it to have a few chilly days.
 We just came back from Chicago in March and it was certainly hovering around freezing.
 Temperatures tend to be around 40-70°F or 4-21°C during the day and between 32-50°F or 0-10°C at night.
 However, it is definitely a fun city to bundle up and celebrate St. Patrick’s Day!

 - June–August: Chicago doesn’t experience too many hot and humid days, so summer is actually a really pleasant time to visit.
 Have a beach day on Lake Michigan, and enjoy the warm weather.
 The city comes alive during the summer, so it definitely is a great time to come.
 Temperatures can reach up to 84°F or 29°C during the day and a comfortable 67°F or 19°C at night.

 - September-October: Fall is a great time to visit as well!
 It does get chillier around the end of October, but it is otherwise a great time to walk around and wander all over this lovely city.
 Temperatures hover around 65°F or 18°C during the day and 50°F or 10°C at night.

 Where to Stay in Chicago

-Of course, there are many Airbnb options in Chicago.
-And if you’re staying in an Airbnb, I recommend River North, Streeterville, or Old Town.
+Of course, there are many VRBO options in Chicago.
+And if you’re staying in a VRBO, I recommend River North, Streeterville, or Old Town.
 There are also some fantastic hotels.
 I recommend staying in hotels near the River North area, north of the Chicago River and close to the Mag Mile, Navy Pier, and several other great Chicago sites.